 “Although He was a Son, He learned obedience from the things which He suffered” (Hebrews 5:8).

 How are Abba’s servants built?
 They are thrown on the potter’s wheel.
-Prophets usually haven’t met anyone they cannot relate to.
+Prophets usually have not met anyone they cannot relate to.
 Most of them have been through just about everything you can think of.
 Have you ever noticed that Elijah arrives on the scene, and we read nothing about his background?
 He boldly confronts kings and commands the sky to stay shut, and slaughters over 400 false prophets of Baal.
 How does one get such tenacity?
 Not by being pampered and coddled.

 Prophets were fearful of the call.
 They said things like, “I can’t speak.
 I’m too young.
 I am the least in my Father’s house.
 I am a fig farmer.
 I stutter.
 They knew where prophets went.
 It was usually to oppose a priest—a king—a wicked leader with a booming voice from Adonai and then off to the prison, death, a cave, a lion’s den, a head on a platter.
 They were built to confront those no one else wanted to confront.
 A stiff-necked people.
 An Ahab.
 A Jezebel.
-A Saul who had not slain the wicked king he was ordered to slay.
+A Saul who had not slain the wicked king he was ordered to kill.

 How do you build a man or woman with no regard for whether people will like the sound of the words they use?
 How do you build a person who doesn’t care if you never speak to them again?

 Possibly the Potter wants such a person to be shunned by those esteemed.
 The ones in the critical circles.
-How does HaShem build and shape a vessel that will speak what He tells them to speak even if their closest friends and companions walk away?
-You cause them to be loved by people who they love with so much love it bubbles up inside their soul, and then you have those same people reject them, crush them, defame their character, and trust.
+How does the Holy One build and shape a vessel that will speak what He tells them to speak even if their closest friends and companions walk away?
+You cause them to be loved by people they love with so much love it bubbles up inside their soul, and then you have those same people reject them, crush them, defame their character, and trust.
 You bring people across their path that are so precious to them, and you turn those same confidants into barking dogs that bite and snarl and growl at the messenger or give them a Judas kiss.
 Their words are twisted—they looked for ways to catch Yeshua in sin.
 They watched him like a spider.
 They accused him of casting out demons by the prince of demons.

 “They watched him closely in an effort to trap him in something he might say” (Luke 11:54 ISV).